 You must include a list of works cited at the end of your blog posting acknowledging all sources you have consulted, including websites.
 If you located your app using itunes, you can find a website describing the app and directing users to the itunes store using google.

 You must use your own words and cite all sources using MLA format.

 Blog Posting 3

-In your final blog posting you will address one of the following questions, asserting a thesis that you will support with analysis of evidence from at least one course text and one peer reviewed journal article.
+In your final blog posting you will address one of the following questions, asserting a thesis that you will support with analysis of evidence from at least one course text.

 - Zadie Smith’s essay addresses the film The Social Network, which came out nine years ago.
 How would you update her critique of Facebook and social media now?
 Respond to at least one point she makes, quoting and analyzing it in your response.

 - What impact does technology have on personal relationships in Smith’s essay?
 What would you change about the relationship between technology and personal relationships as Smith sees it or as it is now?

 - What do we learn about education from Smith's or Phillips's essays, or both texts?

 Your posting will use one of the templates from They Say/I Say to assert an argument with a narrow focus that you can address in 250 words, analyzing at least one quotation from Smith's essay.
 You are also welcome to analyze the film The Social Network in relation to Smith's essay, and you can include an image or link to a clip from it as well.